vtexdocs/dev-portal-content/docs/guides/Fulfillment/setting-up-white-label-seller-as-pickup-point.md

 To check if the main account, which is the marketplace, is including the SKU of the white label seller in the shopping cart, use the same [Cart simulation](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForms/simulation) endpoint mentioned in the previous section.

-The call should return shopping cart information to where the SKU was sent in the context of the request body.
+Fill in the `id` field of the [request body](#request-body-example) with the SKU ID sold by the white label seller and make sure to use a shipping address covered by your logistic operation.
+The [response body](#response-body-example) you will get should display valid shopping cart information, which shows that the SKU is been sold by the main account as well.